aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/how-to-edit-svg-documents/_index.md

 ## **Adding a new Element to an SVG Document**

 Aspose.SVG API allows you to add various elements to a document.
-First, you would create a new element or node; then you can add element to the document.
+First, you would create a new element or node; then, you can add the element to the document.

 1. You can use the [CreateElementNS`(namespaceURI, qualifiedName)`](https://apireference.aspose.com/svg/net/aspose.svg.dom/document/methods/createelementns) method of the [SVGDocument](https://apireference.aspose.com/net/svg/aspose.svg/svgdocument)  class to create an instance of the [Element](https://apireference.aspose.com/svg/net/aspose.svg.dom/element) class - the required element of the given qualified name and namespace URI.
-The `namespaceURI` is set the reference to [W3C SVG](http://www.w3.org/2000/svg) specification.
+The `namespaceURI` sets the reference to [W3C SVG](http://www.w3.org/2000/svg) specification.
 The `qualifiedName` must contain the string tag name of the element.
 Remember, you must use casting the type (explicit conversion) to get the corresponding element.

-2. To add element to the SVG document, API provides the [InsertBefore`(node, child)` ](https://apireference.aspose.com/svg/net/aspose.svg.dom/node/methods/insertbefore)method of the [Node](https://apireference.aspose.com/svg/net/aspose.svg.dom/node) class, which inserts the `node` before the existing child node or at the end of the list of children if the`child` is null.
+2. To add an element to the SVG document, API provides the [InsertBefore`(node, child)` ](https://apireference.aspose.com/svg/net/aspose.svg.dom/node/methods/insertbefore)method of the [Node](https://apireference.aspose.com/svg/net/aspose.svg.dom/node) class, which inserts the `node` before the existing child node or at the end of the list of children if the `child` is null.

 The  [`RootElement`](https://apireference.aspose.com/svg/net/aspose.svg/svgdocument/properties/rootelement)  property of the  [SVGDocument](https://apireference.aspose.com/net/svg/aspose.svg/svgdocument)  class points to the root `<svg>` element of the document.
 The following code snippet illustrates how you can create and add  `<g>` element as the first child in the SVG document.